zooming in

 This line is called the tangent line for \(Q(x) = \frac {1}{2} (x - 2)^2 + 1\) at the point \(\left ( 3, \frac {3}{2} \right )\).

 However, it is easy to see that curves have something that seems a lot like a slope at points.
-Curves might have different slopes at different points, but our eyes definitely see curves moving in different directions.
+We will adopt the slope of the tangent as the slope of the curve.

 We want to quantize this idea of a slope for a curve at a point.